haroldfcv/haroldfcv/README.md

 # Hi, I'm haroldfcv

-A Computer Science student at the university of Costa Rica.
+A Computer Science student at the University of Costa Rica